University of Chester

 Campus and Crime Map

-- The University of Chester offers a number of different accommodation options designed to suit everyone’s needs and budget.
-Accommodation can range from Victorian houses to purpose-built blocks.
-These are made up of full board, semi-catered and self-catered options, with some rooms having en-suite facilities.
+- The University of Chester offers a variety of different accommodation designed to suit all needs and budgets.
+Accommodation ranges from Victorian houses to modern purpose-built blocks, some offering en-suite rooms.
+There is also a wide array of private sector accommodation.

 - Warrington provides accommodation on campus with semi-catered and self-catered options.

 - At University Centre Shrewsbury, self-catered accommodation is at Mardol House and The Tannery which are owned and managed by Shropshire Council.
 Both halls of residence are just a 10-minute walk from the main teaching and research site at Guildhall.
 All rooms are en-suite and there is a 24-hour concierge service.

 - Accommodation is available at the Reaseheath Campus in newly completed halls of residence, offering a range of catered and self-catered options for students.

 |Self-Catered||from £99 to £150 per week|